go-sqlx/sqlx/README.md

+> [!CAUTION]
+> The official repository is getting updates again so meanwhile this fork will be no longer maintained.
+If the other repo is getting no more updates again, this fork will be updated again.
+Happy hacking 🙂

+---

+> [!NOTE]
-⚠️ This is a pr-maintained fork from the [original repo](https://github.com/jmoiron/sqlx) to keep some maintanance
+> This is a pr-maintained fork from the [original repo](https://github.com/jmoiron/sqlx) to keep some maintanance

 # go/sqlx